-Based on the work undertaken as part of our audit, we have concluded that each of the following elements of the Corporate Governance Statement is materially consistent with the Financial Statements, or our knowledge obtained during the audit:
+Based on the work undertaken as part of our audit, we have concluded that each of the following elements of the Corporate Governance Statement is materially consistent with the financial statements, or our knowledge obtained during the audit:

-- Directors' Statement with regards the appropriateness of adopting the going-concern basis of accounting and any material uncertainties identified set out on page 38; - Directors' explanation as to its assessment of the Group's prospects, the period this assessment covers and why this period is appropriate set out on pages 38 to 39; - Directors' Statement on fair, balanced and understandable set out on page 39; - Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on pages 32 to 33; - The section of the Annual Report that describes the review of effectiveness of risk management and internal control systems set out on page 43; and - The section describing the work of the Audit Committee set out on pages 48 to 50.
+- Directors' statement with regards the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on page 53; - Directors' explanation as to its assessment of the group's prospects, the period this assessment covers and why this period is appropriate set out on pages 53 to 54; - Directors' statement on fair, balanced and understandable set out on page 55; - Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 35 to 45; - The section of the annual report that describes the review of effectiveness of risk management and internal control systems set out on page 62; and, - The section describing the work of the audit committee set out on pages 70 to 71.

-Responsibilities of Directors
+Responsibilities of directors

-As explained more fully in the Directors' Responsibilities Statement set out on page 54, the Directors are responsible for the preparation of the Financial Statements and for being satisfied that they give a true and fair view, and for such internal control as the Directors determine is necessary to enable the preparation of Financial Statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the directors' responsibilities statement set out on pages 80 to 81, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the Financial Statements, the Directors are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going-concern basis of accounting unless the Directors either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the directors are responsible for assessing the group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the group or to cease operations, or have no realistic alternative but to do so.

-Auditor's responsibilities for the audit of the Financial Statements
+Auditor's responsibilities for the audit of the financial statements

-Our objectives are to obtain reasonable assurance about whether the Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an Auditor's Report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Financial Statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.